feathersjs/feathers/docs/api/application.md

 <BlockQuote type="warning" label="Important">

-If the `methods` property is `undefined`, all standard methods will be enabled and accessibly externally.
+If the `methods` property is `undefined`, all standard methods will be enabled and accessible externally.

 </BlockQuote>